International prize list of Diplomacy: DipCon

 The winner of the DipCon (Diplomacy Convention) tournament is the North American champion.
 The title of North American champion was not given at the beginning, but since 1972 has been awarded to each winner of the convention tournament.
 DipCon was created in 1966 and occurred each year (except in 1967 and 1968).
-There was no tournament in 1966, 1969 and 1971.
+There was no tournament in 1966, 1969 1971, and 2020.

 The winner of each DipCon North American Championship tournament:

 North American Grand Prix

 The winner of each Grand Prix:

 Europe

 EuroDipCon

-The winner of each EuroDipCon tournament:
+The location and winner of each EuroDipCon tournament is listed below:

 European Grand Prix

-The winner of each Grand Prix:
+The winner of each Grand Prix is listed below:

-Australia and New Zealand
+Asia Pacific Region

+Asia Pacific Championships

+The Asia Pacific Championships were first held in a minimal capacity in 2023, to coincide with the 2023 Bangkok WDC.
+From 2024 the APAC Championships have been managed by the Asia Pacific Diplomacy Association (APDA), and held annually.

+Each APAC Champion is listed below:

 Bismark Cup

-The National Tournaments Championship – comprising the perpetual trophy known as the Bismark Cup – is awarded for the best aggregate tournament results at Diplomacy tournaments held during the calendar year.
-It is an annual (short term) ranking.
-The exact number of points depends on the size of the tournament and the person's placing in that tournament.

-The winner of each Bismark Cup: